Arbor Hills Nature Preserve

 - Pavilion (click here for reservation information for the pavilion)

 During periods of wet weather natural surface trails will be closed to prevent erosion and trail damage.
 This may last a few days beyond the wet weather in order to allow trails time to dry appropriately.

-The designated off-road bike trail is closed due to inclement weather (2/14/17).
+The designated off-road bike trail is open.